Welcome to Animal Crossing, where something happens every day-whether you’re here or not.

 - Mods Used: Widescreen Code

 Animal Crossing was a game born from the 64DD.
-The extra space to for saving games led to the idea of a game that grows now only grows with the player, but also grows on its own, which led to a clock being implemented into the 64DD.
+The extra space for saving games led to the idea of a game that not only grows with the player, but also grows on its own, which led to a clock being implemented into the 64DD.
 As development of the 64DD struggled, many features were cut for the initial Japan-only N64 release.

 There are a few different versions of Animal Crossing.
 For the original Japanese release, many of the original plans were implemented into the game, such as the museum and design shop, with the North American release adding some extra features, such as e-Reader support.
 The Japanese then had another release with massively increased e-Reader support (and some other changes), before finally Australia (and a year later, Europe) finally got the game, based on the North American version.
 While the E+ version does have an English patch, I opted for the PAL version due to understanding the holidays more and a sensible date format.

-Animal Crossing isn’t a game you play in a single setting, but designed more for short visits multiple times a week over a long period of time – which is how I’m playing the game to get a close to authentic experience – I’ll be refraining with messing with the clock, which the game can sometimes tell you off for doing.
+Animal Crossing isn’t a game you play in a single setting, but designed more for short visits multiple times a week over a long period of time – which is how I played the game to get a close to authentic experience – No messing with the clock, which is something the game can sometimes tell you off for doing.

 Animal Island